Skip to main content

 • OpenAPI spec: Use this for endpoint paths, request schemas, response schemas, and error codes.

+To let an AI client work with authorized account data instead of static context, connect the MCP server.
+It exposes Scrip as a curated set of tools and serves these docs as resources the model can pull on demand.
 Events are the input that drives rule evaluation, balance changes, ledger entries, webhooks, and downstream reporting.
 Load event context before asking an AI tool to design rules, balances, or automations.
 For most integration work, load these pages in order:

 1. Introduction